Mythili Ennai Kaathali: Production

 Mythili Ennai Kaathali is the feature film debut of Amala.
 She was cast as Rajendar wanted a trained classical dancer in that role.

 Soundtrack

-The flm's music was composed by T. Rajendar who also wrote the songs.
-The songs attained popularity especially "En Aasai Mythiliye" which was later remixed in Manmadhan (2004) starring Rajendar's son Silambarasan.
+The music was composed by T. Rajendar who also wrote the songs.
+The song "Oru Ponmaanai" is set in the raga Bowli.
+The song "En Aasai Mythiliye" was later remixed by Yuvan Shankar Raja in Manmadhan (2004).

 Release and reception

 Mythili Ennai Kaathali was released on 4 February 1986.
 Jayamanmadhan of Kalki criticised the editing, dances and art direction, feeling that if the multitasking Rajendar handled them too the film may have come better.
 Rajendar won the Cinema Express Award for Best Music Director – Tamil.